-- Notes should be complete and detailed. - Important for assessing credibility. - Decision may turn on small details. - Where possible, include verbatim statements on critical issues - Use their words, not yours. - Keep notes on what is told to the reporting party, responding party, and witnesses. - You may want to summarize perceptions of credibility, honesty, etc. - Recognize, however, that all notes and evidence may be subject to review
+- Notes should be complete and detailed. - Important for assessing credibility. - Decision may turn on small details. - Where possible, include verbatim statements on critical issues Use their words, not yours. - Keep notes on what is told to the reporting party, responding party, and witnesses. - Summarize perceptions of credibility, honesty, etc.